 Change of powers

 When Frank Miller took over the series, he brought greater focus to Daredevil's physical abilities by adding ninjas into the Daredevil canon.
 A previously unseen character, Stick, who had been Matt's sensei after his accident is introduced.
 Also blind, Stick taught Matt how to control his senses and also taught him martial arts.
-With this training, Daredevil becomes a formidable hand-to-hand combatant.
-His typical moves are unique blends of the martial arts ninjutsu, aiki jujutsu, jujitsu, judo, kung fu, capoeira, aikido and stick fighting combined with American-style boxing while making full use of his gymnastics capabilities.
+With this training, Daredevil becomes a master hand-to-hand combatant.
+His typical moves are unique blends of the martial arts ninjutsu, aiki jujutsu, jujitsu, judo, kung fu, capoeira, aikido, bojutsu and escrima, combined with American-style boxing.
+This hybrid fighting style makes full use of his exceptional strength and gymnastics capabilities.

 Daredevil's superhuman senses render him extraordinarily vulnerable to excessive sound, odors, etc., which can temporarily weaken his radar sense.
 If he is bombarded by too much sound at once, Daredevil can easily be immobilized which causes him great pain and leaves him disoriented.
 Due to his blindness he is unable to discern pictures or video images, and he can only guess at colors based on the amount of heat they are absorbing or reflecting, but he has been able to make out images by feeling them out.
 Also, Daredevil is as susceptible to physical injury and disease as any normal human.